 - Some personal issues can affect your relationship.
 Therefore, you must work as a team to solve them together.

 - Appreciate the positives of your relationship, and at the same time, acknowledge the negatives and work towards improvement.

 - Stop trying to run away at the first sign of trouble.
-Trust your relationship and try resolving the issues.
+Trust your relationship, steadfast commitment, and try resolving the issues.

 - Remember, even in a relationship you are still an individual.
 It isn’t wrong to put yourself first where it is needed.
 Encourage your partner to do the same.
 Respect each other’s individuality.